Ethylene glycol: Anti-freeze

 Pure ethylene glycol freezes at about −12 °C (10.4 °F) but, when mixed with water, the mixture freezes at a lower temperature.
 For example, a mixture of 60% ethylene glycol and 40% water freezes at −45 °C (−49 °F).
 Diethylene glycol behaves similarly.
 The freezing point depression of some mixtures can be explained as a colligative property of solutions but, in highly concentrated mixtures such as the example, deviations from ideal solution behavior are expected due to the influence of intermolecular forces.
-It's important to note that though pure and distilled water will have a greater specific heat capacity than any mixture of antifreeze and water, commercial antifreezes also typically contain an anti-corrosive additive to prevent pure water from corroding coolant passages in the engine block, cylinder head(s), water pump and radiator.
+It's important to note that though pure and distilled water will have a greater specific heat capacity than any mixture of antifreeze and water, commercial antifreeze also typically contain an anti-corrosive additive to prevent pure water from corroding coolant passages in the engine block, cylinder head(s), water pump and radiator.

 There is a difference in the mixing ratio, depending on whether it is ethylene glycol or propylene glycol.
 For ethylene glycol, the mixing ratios are typically 30/70 and 35/65, whereas the propylene glycol mixing ratios are typically 35/65 and 40/60.
-It is important that the mixture be frost-proof at the lowest operating temperature.
+The mixture must be frost-proof at the lowest operating temperature.

 Because of the depressed freezing temperatures, ethylene glycol is used as a de-icing fluid for windshields and aircraft, as an antifreeze in automobile engines, and as a component of vitrification (anticrystallization) mixtures for low-temperature preservation of biological tissues and organs.

-The use of ethylene glycol not only depresses the freezing point of aqueous mixtures, but also elevates their boiling point.
+The use of ethylene glycol not only depresses the freezing point of aqueous mixtures but also elevates their boiling point.
 This results in the operating temperature range for heat-transfer fluids being broadened on both ends of the temperature scale.
 The increase in boiling temperature is due to pure ethylene glycol having a much higher boiling point and lower vapor pressure than pure water.